 |Computer Solutions Ltd|

-The CAN bus (Controller Area Networking) was defined in the late 1980 by Bosch, initially for use in automotive applications.
-It has been found to be very useful in a wide variety distributed industrial systems.
+The CAN bus (Controller Area Networking) was defined in the late 1980 by Bosch, initially for use in automotive applications (CAN 2.0).
+It has been found to be very useful in a wide variety of distributed industrial systems.
 A 2014 enhancement to the spec (CAN FD) improves throughput.
 CAN has the following characteristics:

 CAN is unusual in that the entities on the network, called nodes, are not given specific addresses.
 Instead, it is the messages themselves that have an identifier which also determines the messages' priority.
 Nodes then depending on their function transmit specific messages and look for specific message.
 For this reason there is no theoretical limit to the number of nodes although in practice it is ~64.
 Note that no two nodes can transmit the same message ID as this violates the priority rules.

 Three specifications are in use:

 Nuts and Bolts

-From the systems and design viewpoint the detailed management of sending and receiving CAN messages will normally be done by dedicated hardware, on or off chip, (e.g. SJA1000) but an overview of these functions will be useful in order to design, setup and control a CAN system.
+From the systems and design viewpoint the detailed management of sending and receiving CAN messages will normally be done by dedicated hardware, on or off chip, (e.g. SJA1000) but an overview of these functions will be useful in order to design, setup and manage a CAN system.

 CAN may be implemented over a number of physical media so long as the drivers are open-collector and each node can hear itself and others while transmitting (this is necessary for its message priority and error handling mechanisms).
 The most common media is a twisted pair 5v differential signal which will allow operations in high noise environments and with the right drivers will work even if one of the wires is open circuit.
 A number of transceiver chips are available the most popular probably being the Philips 82C251 as well as the TJA1040.